-Advanced Emergency Alert Implementation Team
+Advanced Emergency Information Implementation Team

-Participation in the Advanced Emergency Alert I-Team is open to all organizations offering or planning to offer services, products or other efforts relating or supporting implementation of ATSC 3.0.
+Participation in the Advanced Emergency Information I-Team is open to all organizations offering or planning to offer services, products or other efforts relating or supporting implementation of ATSC 3.0.
 Participating organizations must agree to abide by policies established by the ATSC Board of Directors.

-Fees: The base annual fee for participation in the Advanced Emergency Alert Implementation Team is $1,000 for ATSC members and $3,000 for organizations that are not ATSC members.
+Fees: The base annual fee for participation in the Advanced Emergency Information Implementation Team is $1,000 for ATSC members and $3,000 for organizations that are not ATSC members.
 Additional fees may be charged for specific activities as determined by the I-Team.
 These fees will be used to offset incurred costs.

 Decision-making: It is expected that most decisions will be made by consensus.
 Where necessary a voting process with one vote per participating organization, on a simple majority basis, will be used to achieve group agreements.

 Determination of specific Advanced Emergency Information Implementation Team activities shall be made by the team participants.
 Activities may include but are not limited to:

 - Prototype Equipment and Program Material Development, including:

 - Emergency Messaging and/or sub-system Emergency Merssaging components